 Junior and Senior Schools

 The school chaplain

 The school chaplain is integral to the St Mary’s support programme.
-The chaplain fulfills the role of spiritual advisor and is available to give support and counselling.
+The chaplain fulfils the role of spiritual adviser, and is available to give support and counselling.

 The Open Door department

 The Open Door department offers a counselling service during school hours to those who need it.
 Girls can make an appointment for assistance with:

 - Personal or friendship issues